-- The SIP Connector requires TCP/UDP traffic on port 5060 on public interfaces.
+- SIP Connector requires TCP/UDP traffic on port 5060 on public interfaces.

 Even the most restrictive corporate networks generally allow HTTP traffic on port 80 and TLS/SSL traffic on port 443 for HTTPS.
-For this reason, we recommend running a TURN server that listens on port 443 for TURNS.
+For this reason, LiveSwitch recommends running a TURN server that listens on port 443 for TURNS.

 All connections are secured using DTLS.
 Secure X.509 certificates are automatically generated for each connection using Elliptic Curve Digital Signature Algorithm (ECDSA) (default, P-256 curve) or RSA (2048-bit) signing, but custom certificates and key-pairs can be provided.
-Certificate fingerprints (used to verify the peer during key exchange) are exchanged via signaling in the SDP blobs, so it is imperative to ensure security at the signaling layer.
+Certificate fingerprints, used to verify the peer during key exchange, are exchanged through signaling in the SDP blobs, so it's imperative to ensure security at the signaling layer.

-- DTLS 1.2 with support for cipher suites that support perfect forward secrecy (PFS).
-See below for the specific cipher suites allowed by the key exchange, refer to the Cipher Suites Used for DTLS section.
+- DTLS 1.2 with support for cipher suites that support Perfect Forward Secrecy (PFS).
+For the specific cipher suites allowed by the key exchange, refer to the Cipher Suites Used for DTLS section.

 - Certificates use ECDSA signing with keys generated for the P-256 curve.

 - Data is encrypted using AES 128-bit encryption with 80-bit message authentication per Secure Real-time Transport Protocol (SRTP) standards.

 - Certificate fingerprints used in the initial session setup use SHA-2.

-- Signaling tokens used to authentication gateway requests use HMAC-SHA-2.
+- Signaling tokens used to authenticate gateway requests use HMAC-SHA-2.